Regulus343/Nxs/readme.md

 <a name="unlocking-account"></a>
 ## Unlocking an Account

 You may type a secret phrase to unlock an account.
 Please choose something secure.
 50+ characters is recommended.
 Clicking the `Show Phrase` checkbox will show your secret phrase as you type it so you may check it for mistakes.
 Otherwise, the characters will be hidden as you type them.
 You may set a secret phrase hint in the config file in `assets/js/config.js`.
 This may help you to remember your secret phrase.
 Do not use something specific enough to help someone else figure out your secret phrase should your computer ever become breached.
 If the hint is used, it should be somewhat vague.
+There is also a `Generate` button to randomly generate a new account secret phrase for you and a `Cipher` button with available substitution ciphers.
+This can be useful if you are using a unique phrase of dictionary words which you would like to obfuscate through substitution.

 <a name="keyboard-shortcuts"></a>
 ## Keyboard Shortcuts